-Join Matt Hester for an in-depth discussion in this video Deployment scenarios, part of Deploy Windows 10 for Small Businesses.
+Join Matt Hester for an in-depth discussion in this video Deployment scenarios, part of Learning Windows 10 Deployment for Small Businesses.

 - There are lots of ways to get Windows 10 in your organization, there's lots of common deployment scenarios that we can use to actually deliver Windows 10 to your desktops that don't have a lot of infrastructure requirements on the back end.
 Maybe you're in a smaller business and you don't have active directory inside of your environment and you just have a bunch of kind of work group computers and very basic setups, that's OK.
 We're going to take a look at how you can actually deploy Windows 10 into those environments without a lot of investment of your time under the back end and building the infrastructure up to support a full environment.

 So one of the first things we look at are what of some of the common scenarios of getting Windows 10 onto your desktops.
 Well the first one is the upgrade, as most of you are aware, Windows 10 is free until July 29th 2016 so for about a year Windows 10 is going to be given away for free.
 The nice thing about this is that this is a very easy installation process, it's a very non-disruptive process.
 You can actually download the bits it's going to do an in place upgrade.
 It's going to migrate all your apps and settings and things like that for you, seamlessly.
 The nice thing about that, we're actually going to take a look at a lot of different ways to upgrade those systems and we're going to be easiest for your system as we continue on with the course.